 The shortest path problem is one of the central research problem in the algorithmic research.
 The main setup for this problem is to find distances from given start vertex to all other nodes in the graph.
-Probably, the most important results here are Dijkstra and Belmann-Ford algorithms -- both from around 1960.
+Probably, this site the most important results here are Dijkstra and Belmann-Ford algorithms -- both from around 1960.
 Dijkstra considered directed graphs with non-negative weight edges.
 His algorithm can be implemented to run in O(m+n log n) time using Fibonacci heaps.
-On the other hand, Belman-Ford solved the directed problem with negative weights in O(nm) time.
+On the other hand, about it Belman-Ford solved the directed problem with negative weights in O(nm) time.
 You might note that for non-negative weights the shortest paths problem in undirected graph can be solved via reduction to directed case, so Dijkstra is applicable here as well.
 Although there exists a faster linear time solution for undirected graph with integral weights that is due to Thorup .
 Similarly, for the case of directed graphs with negative weights there has been some progress.
 First, in 80s two scaling algorithms working in and have been given.
 In these algorithms one assumes that edge weights are integral with absolute value bounded by W. Second, in 2005 two algebraic algorithms working in time have been presented [4,5], where is matrix multiplication exponent.
 There is even more work in between these results that I did not mention, and much more papers studying all pairs shortest paths, or special cases like planar graphs.
 However, we have not mentioned the undirected shortest path problem on graphs with negative weight edges yet...
 Is this problem actually solvable in polynomial time?
 Yet it is, this has been shown by Edmonds in '67 via a reduction to matchings .
 These notes are probably lost... maybe not lost but probably hard to access.
 Anyway the reduction is given in Chapter 12.7 of .
 Let us recall it We will essentially show that in order to find the distance from fixed source s to fixed sink t one needs to solve minimum weight perfect matching problem once.

 Let G=(V,E) be an undirected graph, let be the edge weight function and let be the set of edges with negative weights.
 We will define a graph that models paths in G by almost perfect matchings.
 We define the split graph with the weight function in the following way

 In zigzag edges weigh -1, dashed edges weigh 1 and the remaining edges weigh 0.
 Vertices corresponding to negative edges of G are white squares.
 The far right shows a matching of weight -2, which corresponds to a shortest path between a and c.
-Note how a length-two path in G, say a,b,c with w(ab)≥0>w(bc) and e=bc, corresponds to
+Note how a length-two path in G, say a,b,c with w(ab)?0>w(bc) and e=bc, corresponds to

 a matching in such as , having the same total weight.